Taro Tsujimoto: 1974 NHL amateur draft

 Taro Tsujimoto was selected by the Buffalo Sabres in the 11th round of the 1974 amateur draft, as the 183rd overall pick.
 Campbell did not question the decision, and proceeded as normal.
 Due to the format of the secret draft, Campbell then had to call the other 17 teams' general managers and spell the name "Tsujimoto" for them, which he admitted was the greatest difficulty he faced during the entire draft.
-Imlach and Wieland decided to not inform any staff members of the ruse, including Sabres president Seymour H. Knox III.
+Imlach and Wieland decided to not inform any staff members of the ruse, including Sabres owners Seymour H. Knox III and Northrup R. Knox.
 Reporters were told only that Tsujimoto was "the most secret player in the secret draft".

 Once the draft had concluded, various sports and news outlets published the list of players selected in the draft, a list that included Tsujimoto.
 Many journalists took an interest in Tsujimoto, as he would have been the first Japanese player to be drafted by an NHL team.
 (Note: It was not until 1992, 18 years after the hoax, that an actual Japanese player would be drafted into the NHL; Hiroyuki Miura was drafted by the Montreal Canadiens in the 1992 NHL draft, but would never play a game for them; it would be another 14 years for a Japanese player to see NHL action, when goaltender Yutaka Fukufuji played four games for the Los Angeles Kings during the 2006–07 season.)
 As there was practically no NHL scouting in Asia in an era before the World Wide Web, there was no easy way to research whether the Katanas, let alone Tsujimoto, existed.
 As training camp approached, Tsujimoto was granted his own locker in the team's locker room and a jersey, number 13; when pressed upon where Tsujimoto was, Imlach demurred, stating that he was not sure whether Tsujimoto would come to the United States in time for the 1974–75 season but that the team would retain the player's rights if he did not.
+Imlach briefly considered bringing an actual Japanese man to pretend to be Tsujimoto but decided against it.
 Once Imlach confessed to the hoax, Campbell did not find it funny, and the NHL would eventually change the pick to an "invalid claim" for its official record-keeping purposes.